 Matt Sherman

-Hearing loss is a common condition affecting millions of people worldwide and 30 million in the United States alone.
+Hearing loss is a common condition affecting millions worldwide – 30 million in the United States alone.
 Yet, it is often misunderstood.

 According to data from the National Institute on Deafness, only about 20% of all people with hearing concerns get help for their condition.
-In fact, it takes about seven years on average for individuals to pursue intervention once they start having hearing difficulty.
+It takes about seven years on average for individuals to pursue intervention once they start having hearing difficulty.
+What causes this delay?

-This involves breaking the hearing loss stigma and recognizing that it is not a weakness but simply a part of the human experience that is manageable with the right tools and support.
+Assistive technology can be a neutral tool to help empower you and many others diagnosed with hearing loss.
+Using technology is not a weakness but simply a part of the human experience that is manageable with the right tools and support.

-Hearing loss is not a rare or shameful condition but a part of physical health.
+Hearing loss is not a rare, but rather a part of physical health.
 1 in 8 people in the United States aged 12 years or older has hearing loss in both ears, based on standard hearing examinations.

 Audiologist examines a man's ear using a handheld instrument.